Trade quote

-Not sure on how much sealant you'll need for your next job?
+Not sure on how much sealant you'll need?
 Use our calculator to find out.

 Matt Seal S-250 cures at approximately 2mm per 24 hours.
 While it will be touch dry in about 10 minutes, we recommend allowing a full 72 hours (3 days) for a standard 5-6mm bead to cure completely before exposing it to direct water pressure in a shower.
 This ensures maximum adhesion and long-term durability.